weslleycsil/estudos-certificacoes/oracle/OCI Foundations/05-Networking.md

 * Firewal Rules
 * Rules of traffic

-In VCN's
+Applied In VCN's

+* Statefull -> rules auto ingress/egress
+* Stateless -> rules for ingress, rules for egress

 ## Network Security Groups - NSG

-* Applied in interfaces
+* Applied in interfaces (vNics)
 * Possibility of two or more instances in the same subnet with different rules

 # Load Balancer